Maximizing your medical deductions

 Often-overlooked medical deductions:

 - Travel expenses to and from medical treatments.
 The IRS evaluates the standard cents-per-mile allowance each year.
-Because of a midyear inflation adjustment in 2012, you can deduct eligible medical travel at 23 cents per mile.
 For 2013, the medical travel rate is 24 cents per mile.
+For 2014, it drops a bit to 23.5 cents per mile.

 - Insurance payments from already-taxed income.
 This includes the cost of long-term care insurance, up to certain limits based on your age.